pypeit/PypeIt/doc/pypeit_par.rst

 ``pixelflatframe``   :class:`pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the pixel flat
 ``raise_chk_error``  bool                                                 ..
 True                               Raise an error if the calibration check fails
 ``setup``            str                                                  ..       ..
 If masters='force', this is the setup name to be used: e.g., C_02_aa .
 The detector number is ignored but the other information must match the Master Frames in the master frame folder.
+``skyframe``         :class:`pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the sky background observations
 ``slitedges``        :class:`pypeit.par.pypeitpar.EdgeTracePar`           ..       `EdgeTracePar Keywords`_           Slit-edge tracing parameters
 ``standardframe``    :class:`pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the spectrophotometric standard observations
 ``tiltframe``        :class:`pypeit.par.pypeitpar.FrameGroupPar`          ..       `FrameGroupPar Keywords`_          The frames and combination rules for the wavelength tilts